-FDOR Complete Submission and Roll Evaluation Standards require Florida Property Appraisers to submit a file of all sales within their county and code those sales with the sale price, sale date, official book and page, and the basis for qualification or disqualification of the sale (30 pgs.
+FDOR Complete Submission and Roll Evaluation Standards require Florida Property Appraisers to submit a file of all sales within their county and code those sales with the date of sale, sale price and validity qualification (30 pg.
 Exhibit 1-3.4; See pg.
 8, Section 2.4).
 Approval of the tax roll is based on the FDOR's statistical analysis of the ratio of the sale prices versus the appraised values obtained from the valid sales.